NHLBI-MR/ISMRM2019_demo/GE_converter_demo/ge_to_ismrmrd_converter/README.md

     docker exec -it gadgetron bash
     ```

-1. Reconstruct one of the converted data sets by sending to Gadgetron:
+1. Reconstruct one of the converted data sets by navigating to the directory with the just converted GE raw data file, and sending to Gadgetron:

     ```bash
     gadgetron_ismrmrd_client -f testdata.h5